elixir-ecto/tds/README.md

 Then using `Application.get_env(:your_app, :tds_conn)` use this as first parameter in `Tds.start_link/1` function.

-There is additional parameter that can be used in configuration and can improve query execution in sql server.
-If you find out that your queries suffer form "denst estimation" as described [here](https://www.brentozar.com/archive/2018/03/sp_prepare-isnt-good-sp_executesql-performance/)
+There is additional parameter that can be used in configuration and can improve query execution in SQL Server.
+If you find out that your queries suffer from "density estimation" as described [here](https://www.brentozar.com/archive/2018/03/sp_prepare-isnt-good-sp_executesql-performance/)

 you can try switching  how tds executes queries as below: